gabesmsft/grpc-sample-java/README.md

-# gRPC Sample : Node / JavaScript
+# gRPC Sample : Java

 The following is a sample of a gRPC client calling another container running gRPC server to execute a `SayHello` call.
 The solution runs on Azure Container Apps.